zvada/technology/docs/release/cut-data-release.md

 ### Step 1: Push from pre-release to release

 This script moves the packages into release, clones releases into new version-specific release repos, locks the repos and regenerates them.
-Afterwards, it produces `*release-note*` files that should be used to update the release note pages.
+Afterward, it produces `*release-note*` files that should be used to update the release note pages.
 Clone it from the github repo and run the script:

 ```bash
 VERSIONS='VERSION(S)>'